TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "x265 - [Click to show/hide]"

     x265 is a *free software library* and *application* for encoding video streams into the [H.265/MPEG-H HEVC](http://en.wikipedia.org/wiki/H.265){:target="_blank" rel="noopener noreferrer"} compression format, and is released under the terms of the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html){:target="_blank" rel="noopener noreferrer"}.

-    This applies to all releases that are x265/HEVC that are not Remux.
+    This applies to all x265/HEVC releases that are not Remux.

     !!! failure ""
         Please don't forget to read the following [Microsized & Wrong Source](#microsized-wrong-source)